Tag: sunspot

 NASA detects massive sunspot that can trigger extreme solar storm activity

-If you've been curious about the recent surge in solar activity, it's important to understand that scientists have forecast the upcoming peak of the current solar cycle for mid-2025.
+[ad_1] If you've been curious about the recent surge in solar activity, it's important to understand that scientists have forecast the upcoming peak of the current solar cycle for mid-2025.
 This peak, referred to as the Solar Maximum, signifies the period when solar activity reaches its zenith within the 12-year cycle.
 This also explains the occurrence of two distinct solar flare events in the last 24 hours, both of which resulted in radio blackouts on Earth.
-And now, NASA's Solar Dynamics Observatory (SDO) has spotted a troublesome sunspot with a strong delta charge that can explode anytime and hurl an Earth-directed coronal mass ejection (CME) to spark intense solar storm activity.According to a report by SpaceWeather.com, “There is a sunspot now facing Earth with multiple poles mixed up an...
+And now, NASA's Solar Dynamics Observatory (SDO) has spotted a troublesome sunspot with a strong delta charge that can explode anytime and hurl an Earth-directed coronal mass ejection (CME) to spark intense solar storm activity.According to a report by SpaceWeather.com, “There is a sunspot now facing Earth with multiple poles mixed...